TomNicholas/tomnicholas.github.io/about.md

 :::::{card}
 **2021-2023: Oceanographer at Columbia University**
 ^^^
 After meeting Ryan Abernathey through the Xarray core development team, he invited me to come work with him at Columbia.
+This seemed like an ideal way to continue doing open-source development whilst pivoting towards more climate-ish stuff.

 This meant a move to New York, and a pivot to physical oceanography research.
 Luckily it turned out ocean turbulence is surprisingly similar to plasma turbulence!
 :::::